-Sale of products, merchandise, or services normally will not be permitted on campus when in direct competition with an existing university or agency provider, such as the university Bookstore, which either provides or has the jurisdiction to provide the same or similar goods or services.
+- Sale of Products: Sale of products, merchandise, or services normally will not be permitted on campus when in direct competition with an existing university or agency provider, such as the university Bookstore, which either provides or has the jurisdiction to provide the same or similar goods or services.
 This section shall also apply when the requested activity is in competition with services provided by a business holding a contract with the university to provide goods and services such as for food or vending.

-Sales and Solicitations by individuals or organizations on university property which result in personal financial gain are expressly prohibited except as noted in this Rule.
+- Personal Financial Gain: Sales and Solicitations by individuals or organizations on university property which result in personal financial gain are expressly prohibited except as noted in this Rule.
 However, reimbursement for legitimate, direct expenses incurred by organizations or their members for an event are not considered personal financial gain for the purpose of this Rule.

-No door-to-door Solicitation of any kind shall be permitted by individuals or organizations in university facilities to include residential units.
+- Door-to-Door Solicitation: No door-to-door Solicitation of any kind shall be permitted by individuals or organizations in university facilities to include residential units.
 Solicitations may, however, be permitted at approved Solicitation sites at various university facilities in accordance with the policies governing those facilities.
 This section does not preclude the conduct of official university business requiring contact at an individual’s residence.

-The university’s resources are provided for official university business and may not be used for Personal Gain by faculty, staff, or students.
+- Electronic Media Solicitation: The university’s resources are provided for official university business and may not be used for Personal Gain by faculty, staff, or students.
 These resources shall include the university’s World Wide Web site and its attached materials, the electronic e-mail system (including Hotline and ABCD), and facsimile equipment.
 Use of public address systems, message boards, and/or the electronic message display sign in advertising/promoting an event is permitted with proper authorization.

-Approved Solicitations shall be carried out in a manner which does not:
+- Manner of Solicitation: Approved Solicitations shall be carried out in a manner which does not:

 - Unreasonably obstruct vehicular or pedestrian traffic.